 Over the years we have earned a reputation for being the world’s premier toll processor.
 We provide the most diverse array of services in the industry, continually advance technologically, and make a commitment to partnering with our customer for our mutual success.
 The long tenure of our associates, as well as the lengthy customer relationships we have established, speak to the company’s values and our commitment to people.

-Today we have grown to over 1,000 associates at 11 locations.
+Today we have grown to over 1,000 associates at 12 locations.
 Our facilities include more than 2.5 million square feet of building space, 27 slitting lines, nine cut-to-length lines, a blanking line, a perforating line, four oscillate slitting lines, and a gang slitter.
 We also operate a fleet of more than 200 tractor-trailers units.
 Over the years we have broken ground 37 times for new buildings or expansions to our current facilities.
-One of the founders of the company, Tom Wente, continues to be actively involved in our operations.

 A chronology of our growth is shown here:

 - Our first asset was a used slitting line that was renovated and refurbished.
 Because of the features of this line, we established a niche in slitting light gauge aluminum that remains today.